 3182 Shelburne Road, Shelburne, 802-985-2232

 Not every business in the Vermont Fresh Network is fine dining.
 Scouring the list of restaurants that are members of the localvore association, I came across numerous joints that one might never guess would focus on serving local produce.
 Buono Appetito Italian Restaurant in Shelburne, better known as Buono's, was one of them.
-Who knew the family who owns the red-sauce Italian place had a passion for keeping
+Who knew the family who owns the red-sauce Italian place had a passion for keeping things fresh?
+I had to give it a try

 The dimly lit dining room was filled with grandmotherly types Sunday night.
 A mural on one wall depicted a Venetian scene, complete with a scarf-sporting gondolier.
 Our server brought menus and asked if we would like a cocktail before dinner, an invitation I heard repeated as each party arrived at the restaurant.
 She also made note of the special, a burger made of beef from LaPlatte River Angus Farm and Cabot cheddar.
 It was $14.
 Seriously.
 The Burlington area is rife with overpriced local burgers, but this was the most expensive I've seen yet.